 Swiss

-Alongside the norm tournament, we will run a Swiss for around 50 players.
-Ideally they should have an ECF rating of 1800 or above, though we may make some exceptions.
-The Swiss will have the same time control as the norm tournament – 90 minutes + 30-second increment.
-There will be two rounds on Tuesday, Wednesday, Thursday and Friday, and a single round on Saturday morning, with a blitz play-off for the trophy in the event of a tie.
-The play-off will only determine who receives the winner’s trophy; the prize money will be split according to final placing in the event of a tie.
+Alongside the norm tournament, there was an Open Swiss with 55 entrants.
+The Swiss had the same time control as the norm tournament – 90 minutes + 30-second increment.
+There were two rounds on Tuesday, Wednesday, Thursday and Friday, and a single round on Saturday morning, allowing time for a blitz play-off for the trophy on Saturday afternoon.
+The play-off would only determine who received the winner’s trophy; the prize money was to be split according to final placing in the event of a tie.
+This was the field:

 FM Jacob T Grave [Fide 2366]